-…it starts to climb rapidly once you cross the bridge and enter the forest as the trail switchbacks up.
+…until you cross the bridge and enter the forest and the trail starts to switchback up steeply.

-✎ There is over a mile of gravel road that leads to Junction Creek campground.
+✎ There is over a mile of gravel road that leads to Junction Creek Campground.
 There is some washboard here, too.
 A little annoying, yes, but worth the drive.

 This is bear country, so practicing safe food storage is a must.

-✎ Due to its proximity to Durango and plentiful outdoor opportunities in the area, this campground tends to be busy.
+✎ Because of its location, this campground tends to be busy.
 Be sure to make a reservation if you can.

 Come prepared!
 At this altitude, even summer nights can be chilly, and some crazy weather at any time of the year is a real possibility.